MSFREACH/msf-reach/app/readme.md

 so `/` is now living at `/landing` route

-all refactored ROUTES will have the prefix of [vv-] for consistency
+all refactored ROUTES will have the prefix of `mr-` msf-reach for consistency